mTrujillf/CV/README.md

   - Real-time interaction between multiple users.
   - Persistent storage of user data.
   - Networking with sockets and multicast.
-- **How to Run:**
-  1. Navigate to the `Java/` directory.
-  2. Compile and run the main class using your preferred Java IDE or CLI tools.

----

 ### **2. MATLAB: Solar System Trajectory Simulator**
 This folder contains a project that uses **interpolation techniques** to simulate the trajectories of planets in the solar system.